 A poor motherless kid and a runaway slave are floating down a mighty river, on the run from the authorities.
 Huckleberry Finn?
 Well, sort of.
-In a 1973 film adaptation of Mark Twain’s best-loved work, Huck and Jim speak Russian throughout, and river they’re navigating definitely isn’t the Mississippi.
-It probably is the Volga, as the flat landscape that surrounds them exudes a melancholy bleakness that seems to chime with the Russian soul.
+In a 1973 film adaptation of Mark Twain’s best-loved work, Huck and Jim speak Russian throughout, and river they’re navigating definitely doesn’t look like the Mississippi.
+It probably is the Volga, and the flat landscape that surrounds them exudes the melancholy bleakness that seems to chime with the Russian soul.

 The movie is called Sovsem Propashchiy (Hopelessly Lost), and although a Soviet production from the middle of the Cold War , it has been called one of the more faithful movie adaptations of Twain’s American classic.
 Yet Soviet authorities were so nervous about their version’s perceived ‘anti-Americanism’ that they postponed its release by several weeks, to avoid embarrassing Comrade Brezhnev, then on a state visit to the US.

-This prologue to The Lord of the Rings trilogy describes Middle-earth, a mythical predecessor to our own time and place, give or take a few Ages.
+The Hobbit is the prologue to The Lord of the Rings trilogy.
+Both works describe Middle-earth, a mythical predecessor to our own time and place, give or take a few Ages.
 It is populated by Men, but also Elves and Dwarves, Orcs and Hobbits, Wizards and Ents, and many other creatures that seem to have stepped right out of (or rather: into) a fairy tale.
-Tolkien found the material for his yarns in ancient myths, and was inspired to spin them to provide England with the deep mythology he thought it lacked.
+Tolkien found the material for his yarns in ancient myths, and was inspired to spin them in order to provide England with the deep mythology he thought it lacked.
 The Shire and its inhabitants obviously are based on an idyllic view of the English countryside .
 It is less clear on which parts of the present-day world, if any, the other regions of Middle-Earth are based.
 But some fun may be had in speculating .

 - In the bottom left corner, we see what seems to be a collection of log cabins rendered in black, woodcut-like style: Хобитон (Hobbiton)